Keith Boggs, Assistant Executive Officer for Stanislaus County, was interviewed by California Edition in regards to the Employee Mentor program.

 Who We Are

-The Stanislaus County Employee Mentor Program is celebrating its 17th year.
+The nearly twenty year old Stan County EE Mentor Program continues to grow alongside the many needs in our county related to elementary education.
 In 1999, the Chief Executive Office developed a mentor program to address the County’s high dropout rate of 23.6%, which was one of the highest for the state of California.
 It was a local epidemic requiring a local, community driven solution to combat the potential barriers caused by either low self -esteem, lack of role models, disengagement, or a foreign language.

 Invest in the Future….Mentor a Child